PaddlePaddle/PaddleSpeech/README.md

 ## Data Augmentation Pipeline

 Data augmentation has often been a highly effective technique to boost the deep learning performance.
 We augment our speech data by synthesizing new audios with small random perturbation (label-invariant transformation) added upon raw audios.
-We don't have to do the syntheses by ourselves, as it is already embedded into the data provider and is done on the fly, randomly for each epoch during training.
+You don't have to do the syntheses on your own, as it is already embedded into the data provider and is done on the fly, randomly for each epoch during training.

-Six optional augmentation components are provided for us to configured and inserted into the processing pipeline.
+Six optional augmentation components are provided to be selected, configured and inserted into the processing pipeline.

   - Volume Perturbation
   - Speed Perturbation